Archdeacon Graham Bland

 As Archdeacon of the Saugeens, Graham acts on the bishop’s behalf to support parishes and clergy in Grey and Bruce Counties.
 As Chair of the Huron Stewardship Committee, he and his team offer leadership and resources to parishes across the Diocese to help them to thrive in serving their communities.

 Graham’s core passion is to find ways to bring the Gospel of Jesus Christ into healthy conversation with the wider society.

 Graham married the Rev. Mona Goulette in 1996.
-They have 5 adult children in their 30s, and 3 grandchildren, William, Eloïse and Tiril.
+They have 5 adult children in their 30s, and 5 grandchildren, William, Eloïse, Tiril, Abby and Zionna.
 When enjoying Sabbath-time, Graham loves being out in nature - walking or snowshoeing - and also reading and making things out of wood.